 Features more than 80 trails, 11 lifts, and several terrain parks at this U.S. Olympic training site.
 There are expert trails as well as Bear Den for kids and families learning to ski or snowboard.
 Lessons for ages 4 and older, all skill levels.
 Nursery available for ages 1-6.
 Ski racing and freestyle program for ages 7 and older.

 Mohawk Mountain Ski Area

 46 Great Hollow Road, Cornwall

-The Parent & Tots program teaches parents (who must be at least intermediate-level skiers) how to ski safely with their 4-year-old children, while the children learn to ski; available Wednesday mornings, weekends, and holidays (registration required).
+The Parent & Tots program teaches parents (who must be at least intermediate-level skiers) how to ski safely with their 4-year-old children, while the children learn to ski; available Wednesdays at 1:30pm, weekends, and holidays (registration required).
 Skiing and snowboarding lessons for kids as young as 5, as well as adaptive lessons for children with special needs.
 Ski racing program for ages 6-14.
 Connecticut fourth-graders get three free lift tickets ($10 processing fee).
-Discounted tickets for beginners; free lift tickets for children ages 4 and younger (with purchase of accompanying adult ticket).
+Discounted tickets for beginners; free lift tickets for children ages 5 and younger (with purchase of accompanying adult ticket).

 396 Mount Vernon Road, Plantsville

-Features 14 trails, most of which are beginner and intermediate level, and one terrain park.
-Parent and Preschooler, for parents and 3- and 4-year-olds, shows parents how to introduce their toddlers to skiing with special techniques and learning tools (registration required).
-Introductory ski lessons for kids ages 4-9 are offered on weekends and holidays.
+Features 14 trails, most of which are beginner and intermediate level, and two terrain parks.
+Ski Threes, for parents and 3-year-olds, introduces toddlers to skiing while teaching parents to use tip connectors and harnesses while skiing (registration required).
+Introductory ski lessons for ages 4-10 are offered on weekends and holidays.
 Private ski and snowboard instruction also available.